alexjlockwood/AndroidDesignPatterns/_posts/2014-01-08-redesigning-android-design-patterns.md

 Let me know what you think of the new design in the comments below!
 Make sure to also leave any suggestions, criticisms, or feature requests too.
 The design will continue to be refined over time until it's perfect. :)

-(Also, if anyone has any ideas for a new favicon/logo for this blog, let me know!)